What is the ADF YOU Session test?

 To learn more about the ADF YOU Session Mathematical Ability Test, take a look at our full guide.

-3. Be rested - While it may seem obvious that you need to be in good health for the physical aspects of the job, being well rested and looking after your body can affect your mental capabilities as well.
+3. Be rested - While it may seem obvious that you need to be in good health for the physical aspects of the job, being well rested for the assessment day and looking after your body can affect your mental capabilities as well.

-The YOU Session is designed to be challenging in order to test a range of people with differing capabilities, therefore you will most likely find some aspect of the test hard.
-However, with enough preparation most people are able to perform well enough to qualify for the position that they want to apply for.
+The YOU Session is designed to be challenging to test a range of people with differing capabilities, therefore you will most likely find some aspect of the test hard.
+However, with enough preparation, most people can perform well enough to qualify for the position that they want to apply for.

 What is a good ADF aptitude test score?